 Nick Calligeros is an improvising trumpeter, sound artist and educator from Sydney, Australia working at the intersection of jazz, exploratory music and electronic music.

 Nick leads his (new) subversive electro-acoustic quintet Soft Spot and co-leads well-respected improvising collective Microfiche, who toured Europe in 2019, including a performance at Copenhagen Jazz Festival.
-He has collaborated with some of Australia’s most acclaimed jazz and improvising artists including Chris Abrahams (The Necks), Phil Slater (Band of Five Names), Adrian Lim-Klumpes, Jonathan Zwartz, Ben Hauptmann and Freyja Garbett and groups such Tangents, Funk Engine and new-music group Alaska Orchestra with whom he performed a reimagining of Brian Eno’s ‘Music for Airport’ for Vivid Festival 2018, at the Sydney Opera House.
-Nick has also played and recorded for a range of popular music acts including indie rockers Middle Kids, singer-songwriter Kim Churchill, producer Billy Fox, rappers Kid Mac and Horrow Show, vocal group The Maes, pop-brass group Hot Potato Band and Black Bird Hum.
+He has collaborated with some of Australia’s most acclaimed jazz and improvising artists including Chris Abrahams (The Necks), Phil Slater (Band of Five Names), Adrian Lim-Klumpes (Triosk), Sia Ahmad, Jonathan Zwartz and Freyja Garbett and groups such Tangents, Funk Engine and new-music group Alaska Orchestra with whom he performed a reimagining of Brian Eno’s ‘Music for Airport’ for Vivid Festival 2018, at the Sydney Opera House.
+Nick has also played and recorded for an eclectic range of popular music acts including indie rockers Middle Kids, singer-songwriter Kim Churchill, producer Billy Fox, rappers Kid Mac and Horrow Show, vocal group The Maes, pop-brass group Hot Potato Band and Aussie reggae outfit Black Bird Hum.

-Nick also composes experimental ambient electronic music.
+Outside of the trumpet, Nick composes experimental ambient electronic music.
 In 2019 he released an E.P entitled ‘In Bloom, In Blend’ – a collection of distinctive mood-driven sound collages built from everyday sounds.
-He has also contributed his unique textures to live improvised performances including with Adrian Lim-Klumpes (Triosk/Tangents) and is due to release a quartet record with Adrian, Nick Meredith and Miles Thomas in 2020.
+He has also contributed his unique textures to live improvised performances including with Adrian Lim-Klumpes (Triosk/Tangents) as well as a forthcoming album under the name ‘We Will Intersect’ due 2021.